 Additive manufacturing is disrupting the way we design and manufacture while forcing us to consider alternatives to the traditional supply chain structure.
 Why stock unnecessary replacement parts in an expensive warehouse on a different continent?
 Why spend months and years developing relationships with overseas production facilities that will become outdated in the near future?

 Distributed manufacturing is the answer to these questions and more.
 When your team decides to adopt this methodology, what challenges will you face?
 The 3YOURMIND team of experts presents the 5 Keys to Success in a Distributed Manufacturing Model.

 1. Improve Supplier Transparency through Streamlined Communication

-- Solution: Improving traceability, reporting and measurement requires an integrated communication tool.
-Similar to Salesforce Chatter or Microsoft Teams, these tools were built to improve communications which leads to better defined roles and group productivity.
+- Solution: Improving traceability, reporting, and measurement requires an integrated communication tool.
+Similar to Salesforce Chatter or Microsoft Teams, these tools were built to improve communications which lead to better-defined roles and group productivity.
 Streamlining communication must never be overlooked.

 2. Eliminate Security Threats and Protect Intellectual Property

 - Challenge: Referred to as the oil of the 21st century, intellectual property is typically the most valuable asset a company can own.
 Protecting IP and ensuring file security is of utmost importance and must be considered when adopting the distributed manufacturing model.
 What if the file is interrupted or modified somewhere throughout the process?
 What if the wrong file is sent for print and shipment?